chia-ju-lin/salesforce-account-custom-merge/README.md

 ## Custom Merge Function - README
 The custom merge function is designed to provide a similar functionality to the standard Salesforce merge function.
 It allows for merging two account records while preserving selected values and handling child records appropriately.
-Before using this function, please make sure to modify all the *TODOs according to your specific requirements.
+Before using this function, please make sure to modify all the *TODOs(which are specified in the code) according to your specific requirements.

 ## Functionality Description
 The custom merge function offers the following functionality:

-1. User Interface (UI):
+1. Entry User Interface:
- - The UI provides two manual input fields for entering the account IDs to be merged.
+ - The Entry UI provides two manual input fields for entering the account IDs to be merged.
-2. Displaying Different Field Values:
+2. Main UI Displays Different Field Values:
  - The function displays all fields that have different values between the two accounts for user selection.
  - Fields such as Date, DateTime, and non-editable fields are excluded from the selection.
 3. Merging Process: